joker9997/mlware/README.md

-# mlware
+# mlwareconncecter
-simple malware thats make a connection with sockets
+simple malware conntector  thats make a connection with sockets you can covert it to shellcode and inject it